-FRANK H. STEED, JR. of Kerens (member, administration and audit committee).
+FRANK H. STEED, JR. of Kerens (member, Utility Services Committee).
 Steed is a 45 plus year veteran of the restaurant industry and is president and CEO of The Steed Consultancy.
 He is president and commissioner of the Navarro County Emergency Services District #1 and a board member and past chairman of the Corsicana-Navarro County Chamber of Commerce.
 Previously, he served as a member of the Board of Governors of the University of North Texas School of Hospitality and the Women's Food Service Forum.
 Steed received an honorable discharge from the Mississippi Army National Guard.
+Steed was appointed as director for Navarro County in 2017.